FPGA-Research-Manchester/OrkhestraFPGAStream/docs/acceleration_modules.md

 **Multiplication**|❌|❌|❌|❌|✔️|✔️
 **Global Sum**|✔️|✔️|❌|❌|❌|❌

 The filter can also output a single stream.
+Either true or false one.
 The global sum can also completely destroy the stream and output nothing.

 A simplified classification here could be 1) **single input, single output** and 2) **two inputs, one output** modules.
 Or this can be extended to all 4 cases covered by the current modules.